Getting through the holidays without health issues can be a real challenge. Here is a survival guide to stay healthy

 It’s pretty safe to say that for many people, the holidays put the digestive system to the test.
 It is often difficult to resist the temptation of overeating when faced with such well-laden tables.
 Digestive discomforts can be felt the same night, following a particularly copious meal; however, it is most often the next day that we regret the previous day's excesses.

 Nausea, heartburn, acid reflux, gas, bloating and flatulence are frequent reasons why people consult the pharmacist the day after holiday parties.

-For additional information on how to reduce the discomfort related to digestive problems typical of the holidays, read the following tips:
+For additional information on how to reduce the discomforts related to digestive problems typical of the holidays, read the following tips: